 Send a Notice to Parents

 For programs presented at schools, we encourage you to advise all teachers and to send a note to parents about the performance.
-In the note, indicate the program was funded in part by MHC, MCACA, and your organization.
-Also, include an article in your school newsletter referencing MHC and MCACA support.
+In the note, indicate the program was funded in part by MH, MCACA, and your organization.
+Also, include an article in your school newsletter referencing MH and MCACA support.

 Arts & Humanities Touring Program Communications Contact

-Carol Taggart, Communications Officer for MHC, is the publicity contact for the Touring Program.
-If you have any questions or need assistance in developing publicity materials or to market your project/activities, please contact her by phone (517-372-0029 ext.
-31 or 517-372-7770) or by email (firstname.lastname@example.org).
+Carol Taggart, Communications Officer for MH, is the publicity contact for the Touring Program.
+If you have any questions or need assistance in developing publicity materials or to market your project/activities, please contact her by phone (517-372-7770) or by email (firstname.lastname@example.org).
+Also, if you have any questions concerning contacting your State Senator or Representative, please contact Carol Taggart.

 Example Letters and Guides